Mohadjkfahskjdh/timedoctor-mcp/SUPPORT.md

 - Steps you've already tried
 - Relevant log excerpts (if applicable)

 **Note:** Response times may vary.
-For faster responses on common issues, please use GitHub Issues or Discussions where the community can help.
+For faster responses on common issues, please use GitHub Issues where the community can help.

 ## Security Issues